 - DBT can help build resilience and emotional regulation abilities.
 Addiction often stems from underlying mental health issues or poor coping mechanisms, so by focusing on those emotional struggles and resolving them through therapy, patients may experience increased strength when facing triggers or setbacks.

 - DBT emphasizes self-care practices such as relaxation techniques, meditation, and physical exercise.
 These activities not only provide healthy outlets for stress but also create space for individuals to practice healthy habits that promote healing overall.

 - DBT focuses on the whole person rather than just their addiction symptoms.
-By addressing a broad spectrum of personal issues including relationships with others, career goals, mental health conditions among several others related aspects leads one closer towards their goal without compromising their state at present.
+Addressing a broad spectrum of personal issues including relationships with others, career goals, and mental health conditions among several other related aspects leads one closer to their goal without compromising their state at present.

 If you’re considering DBT therapy for addiction treatment, I suggest having a candid conversation with the therapist beforehand to make sure they’re a good fit for you.
 Also, establish that it needs patience & persistence throughout the process as benefits will arise in due course of time after putting up some hard work and cooperation required for your unique set of problems.

 With DBT, relapse prevention skills can improve your quality of life in several aspects other than restricting yourself from substances alone.
 It’s definitely not a quick fix or wonder-doctor sort of therapy like in those cheesy TV advertisements!
 It demands DOING something about what’s happening internally with a clear understanding according to each patient’s individual dynamics as there is no one-size-fits-all here!